So I want to talk about my last days of full blown alcoholism and just how traumatic it was and how debilitating it was and demoralizing.

 Now I’ve been sober for over 10 years and every day it’s a blessing, sometimes I forget it’s a blessing.
 But I know where drinking leads.

-You know I’ve had hundreds of relapses.
-I’ve told every lie imaginable to start drinking again.
+You know I have had hundreds of relapses.
+I have told every lie imaginable to start drinking again.
 But when I finally hit rock bottom, I knew I was done.

 My Last Days of Full Blown Alcoholism